AdHoc-Protocol/AdHoc-protocol/README.md

 - Support for bitfields.
 - Handling of standard and nullable primitive data types.
 - If all the field data of a pack fits within 8 bytes, it will be represented as a `long` primitive, thereby reducing garbage collection overhead.
 - Support for data types like strings, maps, sets, and arrays.
 - Allows multidimensional arrays with constant/fixed/variable dimensions as field types.
 - Supports nested packs and enums.
 - Handles both standard and flags-like enums.
 - Fields can use enum and reference to a pack data types.
 - Defines constants at both host and packet levels.
 - Each entity can import(inherit) or subtract(remove) properties of others, allowing for flexible composition.
-  The system handles circular references and supports multiple inheritance.
+  The system handles pack circular references and supports multiple inheritance.
   Additionally, reused entities can be modified to meet the specific requirements of the new project.
 - Projects can be composed of other projects or selectively import specific parts, such as channels, constants or substruct a pack.
 - Channels can be constructed from channels or their segments, such as stages or branches.
 - Packs can import or subtract individual fields or all fields of other packs.
 - Implements compression using the [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding) encoding algorithm.